 Educational attainment among the Nova Scotia workforce has been on a relatively steady rise for decades.
 However, while that may seem to suggest that everyone in the workforce is becoming more highly educated, this is not necessarily the case.
 As labour market demands change and jobs require increasingly skilled labour, each new cohort entering the labour force has responded by attaining higher levels of education.

-Over time, as new and higher educated cohorts have entered the labour force and older cohorts with lower postsecondary attainment rates leave the labour force, the overall postsecondary attainment rate increases.
+Over time, as new and higher educated cohorts have entered the labour force and older cohorts with lower postsecondary attainment rates leave the labour force, the overall postsecondary attainment rate has increased.
+This trend will continue even without policy intervention, as new and younger workers continue to replace retirees in the labour force.
 This trend will continue even without policy intervention, as new and younger workers continue to replace retirees in the labour force.

 CHANGES TO THE INDICATOR, BASELINE, OR TARGET: